How long does it take you to prepare dinner each night?

 I’ve opted to use baby cos lettuce as the cup and spiced up the mushroom mixture with a blend of Asian inspired ingredients.
 Not sure if it’s “authentic” but the concept and taste are still present.

-I also opted to add some leftover chopped kale that I had from my kale salad recipe and added a lightly beaten egg at the end to add a little extra protein.
+I also opted to add some leftover chopped kale that I had from my kale salad and added a lightly beaten egg at the end to add a little extra protein.
 The mushrooms were pulsed a few times in the food processor and stir fried in a hot wok.

 Take away?
 Dial a pizza?